 Your KPIs will measure and report on what happens at the most telling of those locations.
 Certainly, you’ll want to know your click-through rates, your average order value, and other standard metrics.
 Shrewd KPI selections beyond the basics, though, can help you test and adjust quicker and more accurately.

 7. Uncover the stuck points that are getting in the way of reaching your goals and hitting KPIs

 Conversion rate optimization is largely a process of clearing rocks (sometimes boulders) from the sales path you’ve set out for your visitors.
 The more “stuck points” there are along the way, the more difficult it will be for prospects to become customers and for customers to become repeat customers.

-8. Build your strategy around your biggest problems first
+8. Build your effective conversion strategy around your biggest problems first

 Determine which areas of your website are most affecting sales.
 Sometimes your strategy will need to focus on highly visible changes (making your site more mobile responsive, for instance), and sometimes it will require subtler adjustments that seem trite, but are still bottlenecking sales.
 To find out, schedule a landing page assessment and let’s talk.

 Consistent testing tells you what’s working and what’s not working.
 After each test run, make necessary adjustments and test again.
 Did KPIs move in the right direction?
 Good.
 Try to make them even better next time.
 Did KPIs turn the wrong way.
 Great.
 You discovered something that won’t work.
 Make adjustments and try again.

 Don’t look at testing (A/B tests are the most-known type, but there are more) as an add-on, occasional marketing rite.
 Make testing integral to your functional strategy design.
 Always be testing.

 One Wise President’s Directive About Effective Conversion Strategy and Tools